isomerpages/moe-methodistgirlssch/_about-us/Our Identity.md

 Love never fails.”

+## School Motto

+### TO MASTER

+#### Going deep

+To understand and know deeply.
+To work hard to achieve mastery even when it is challenging.

+### TO GROW

+#### Moving forward

+To step out of one’s comfort zone to learn more.
+To be curious and humble and willing to receive feedback.

+### TO SERVE

+#### Moving upwards and outwards

+To give generously and sacrificially to meet the needs of others.
+To give of self to God and others out of love.
+To know that as one serves, one also receives.

 ## School Crest

 The change in the school crest was initiated by the Principal Miss Lau Meau Eng (1957-1972) as the old badge in enamel could only be made in England.